xyled/MLAPI_Base/README.md

 # MLAPI_Base
-Basic multiplayer project using MLAPI
+Basic multiplayer project using MLAPI.
+Uses Connection Approval and manual spawning of clients.

 You can start a Server using the PC version, this will launch the project, click Server and a server will be started.
 You can then join the server.
 All players are visible on the server.